debsamanta5571-dot/gridlock-tactics/README.md

 # Gridlock Tactics

-Gridlock Tactics is a two-player tactical card game I'm building with friends.
-They design the cards.
-I write the code.
-Two sides fight on an 8x12 board: take territories for energy, deploy units, and destroy the other base.
+Gridlock Tactics is a tactical card game my friends and I are working on.
+I’m the one writing the code.
+Matches happen on an 8x12 board.
+Take territory=ies, spend the energy on cards and units, and try to destroy the other team’s base.

-The rules are a C++ library.
-Unreal is the 3D client.
-There is a playable Windows build and a headless C++ host if you want to join without the editor.

 ## Preview